Spectral properties and coding transitions of Haar-random quantum codes: Discussion

 \widetext

 \onecolumngrid \makeatletter

 \makeatletter \counterwithout{equation}{section} {S\arabic{equation}} {S\arabic{figure}}

-The Supplemental Material is organized as follows. \begin{itemize} \item \autoref{app:micro} provides additional detail on the spectral statistics of the density matrix corrupted by fixed-weight errors (``microcanonical channel''). \item \autoref{app:pert_ansatz} is a self-contained discussion of the perturbation theory ansatz for the local depolarizing (``canonical'') channel, including the mean eigenvalue in each band and the broadening of each band. \item We elaborate upon the soft postselection protocol in~\autoref{app:soft}. \item \autoref{app:weingarten} provides an alternative derivation of the hashing bound and R\'enyi thresholds using Weingarten calculus. \item The remaining sections offer a complementary perspective on the canonical channel and its various thresholds using weight enumerator polynomials and the Quantum MacWilliams identity. \begin{itemize} \item \autoref{app:dual} gives a dual definition of the depolarizing channel. \item \autoref{app:mbw} is a self-contained introduction to the many-body weight distribution, weight enumerator polynomials, and quantum MacWilliams identities. \item \autoref{app:macw} discusses the consequences of the Quantum MacWilliams identity for the detection and R\'enyi-2 thresholds. \item \autoref{app:rmt} derives an exact formula for the Haar-averaged weight enumerator polynomials and demonstrates its consistency with the perturbation theory ansatz. \end{itemize} \end{itemize}
+The Supplemental Material is organized as follows. \begin{itemize} \item \autoref{app:micro} provides additional detail on the spectral statistics of the density matrix corrupted by fixed-weight errors (``microcanonical channel'').
+We also comment on connections to the Knill-Laflamme conditions and the proof that Haar-random codes approximately satisfy the quantum Hamming bound. \item \autoref{app:pert_ansatz} is a self-contained discussion of the perturbation theory ansatz for the local depolarizing (``canonical'') channel, including the mean eigenvalue in each band and the broadening of each band. \item We elaborate upon the soft postselection protocol in~\autoref{app:soft}. \item \autoref{app:weingarten} provides an alternative derivation of the hashing bound and R\'enyi thresholds using the Weingarten calculus. \item \autoref{app:erasures} uses the Weingarten calculus to derive the threshold and critical behavior of Haar-random codes subject to heralded, or erasure, errors. \item The next three sections offer a complementary perspective on the canonical channel and its various thresholds using weight enumerator polynomials and the quantum MacWilliams identity. \begin{itemize} \item \autoref{app:dual} gives a dual definition of the depolarizing channel. \item \autoref{app:mbw} is a self-contained introduction to the many-body weight distribution, weight enumerator polynomials, and the quantum MacWilliams identity. \item \autoref{app:macw} discusses the consequences of the quantum MacWilliams identity for the detection and R\'enyi-2 thresholds. \item \autoref{app:rmt} derives an exact formula for the Haar-averaged weight enumerator polynomials and demonstrates its consistency with the perturbation theory ansatz. \end{itemize} \item \autoref{app:stabilizer} elaborates on the band structure of stabilizer codes and its connection to maximum likelihood decoding, including small representative examples. \end{itemize}